Board of Trustees

 Martha Yazdani

-Martha Yazdani was raised in Tchad, immersed in North African culture alongside the traditions of her Persian immigrant parents.
-Her upbringing has played a significant role in her interest in micro-finance and grass-roots community development, recognizing both as tools for improving community life.
-Working in small business account management for over 14 years, she has developed the ability to identify and implement improvements which can streamline processes and increase efficiency and productivity.
-Driven by a true desire to bring people of diverse backgrounds together around a common purpose, Martha has spent the last 8 years building The Birthing Tree Cooperative & recently the TBT Fund, a local business providing childbirth education and postpartum services in Santa Fe city & county.
-Martha has a BA in International Studies and Economics, is the proud mother to Nadia (7th grade) and Mateen (3rd grade), and an active member of the Baha’i community.
+Martha Yazdani was raised in Tchad, immersed in North African culture alongside traditions of her Persian immigrant parents.
+This plays a significant role in her interest in micro-finance and grass-roots community development, recognizing both as essential for improving community life.
+Working in small business account management for over 16 years, she has developed the ability to identify and implement improvements which can streamline processes and increase efficiency and productivity.
+Driven by a desire to bring people of diverse backgrounds together around a common purpose, Martha has spent the past 10 years building The Birthing Tree, a local nonprofit providing childbirth education, labor and postpartum doula services in the Santa Fe and surrounding area.
+Martha has a BA in International Studies and Economics, is the proud mother to Nadia (9th grade) and Mateen (5th grade), and an active member of the Baha’i community.